impresso/newsagency-classification/text-classification-baseline/README.md

-## Multilabel, multiclass, and multitask classification
+## Multitask classification (binary and multiclass, sequence-based and token-based classification)
 #### of news agencies content at token-level and article-level

 ## hipe2020 working example